mathiatt04/computational_physics/CR3BP/README.md

 ![Orbit released from rest at L1, spiralling away over time](l1-orbit-rotating.png)

-A satellite released from rest exactly at the L1 point — the balance point between Earth and the Moon — does not stay there.
+A satellite released from rest exactly at the L1 point, the balance point between Earth and the Moon, does not stay there.
 Tiny numerical fluctuations are enough to grow into a large, looping departure from the equilibrium, shown here in the rotating frame over one non-dimensional time unit.
 This confirms directly what the linear stability analysis
 predicts: the collinear Lagrange points are saddle points of the effective potential, not